spencertipping/phi/dev/applicative.md

 print(x);
 ```

+**Q:** how do type-based parse continuations work?

+**Q:** how do we parse for operator precedence?

+I think I'm missing some design around parse-time evaluation.

 ## Who is managing object lifetime?
 How to track the lifetime of each subexpression?
 Like, how do we indicate that
 `xs.length <= 1` can be reclaimed after the `if` runs?
 If the parse layer is